-- EXCEPTION: The authors are not interested in making suggestions for how to improve weapons, torture devices, bombs, etc. If there is a general-purpose aspect to these devices that can be abstracted, sure, no harm in that.
-But I’re really not into the notion of helping kill or harm people.
+- EXCEPTION: I am not interested in making suggestions for how to improve weapons, torture devices, bombs, etc. If there is a general-purpose aspect to these devices that can be abstracted, sure, no harm in that.
+But I’m really not into the notion of helping kill or harm people.

 - Don’t forget these “don’ts” in analyses: